leviethung2103/agentic-ui/lighrag-server/lightrag/api/README.md

 LightRAG necessitates the integration of both an LLM (Large Language Model) and an Embedding Model to effectively execute document indexing and querying operations.
 Prior to the initial deployment of the LightRAG server, it is essential to configure the settings for both the LLM and the Embedding Model.
 LightRAG supports binding to various LLM/Embedding backends:

-- ollama
+* ollama
-- lollms
+* lollms
-- openai or openai compatible
+* openai or openai compatible
-- azure_openai
+* azure_openai

 It is recommended to use environment variables to configure the LightRAG Server.
 There is an example environment variable file named `env.example` in the root directory of the project.
 Please copy this file to the startup directory and rename it to `.env`.
 After that, you can modify the parameters related to the LLM and Embedding models in the `.env` file.
-It is important to note that the LightRAG Server will load the environment variables from `.env` into the system environment variables each time it starts. **LightRAG Server will prioritize the settings in the system environment variables to .env file**.
+It is important to note that the LightRAG Server will load the environment variables from `.env` into the system environment variables each time it starts.
+Since the LightRAG Server will prioritize the settings in the system environment variables, if you modify the `.env` file after starting the LightRAG Server via the command line, you need to execute `source .env` to make the new settings take effect.

-> Since VS Code with the Python extension may automatically load the .env file in the integrated terminal, please open a new terminal session after each modification to the .env file.

 Here are some examples of common settings for LLM and Embedding models:

-- OpenAI LLM + Ollama Embedding:
+* OpenAI LLM + Ollama Embedding:

 ```
 LLM_BINDING=openai